SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 When building SharePoint Framework solutions you can easily leverage Azure DevOps to automate builds, unit tests and deployment.

 ## Continuous Integration
-Continuous integration (CI) will help you do things like build, run unit tests and package the solution every time code changes are detected.
+Continuous integration (CI) is the notion of automating things like building the source code, running unit tests and packaging the solution every time code changes are detected.

 ### Creating the build definition
 Start by creating a new build definition and link it to your repository.